omarmiatello/telegram-api-generator/example/telegram.md

     setChatPermissions(chat_id: IntegerOrString, permissions: ChatPermissions)

-<p>Use this method to generate a new invite link for a chat; any previously generated link is revoked.
+<p>Use this method to generate a new primary invite link for a chat; any previously generated primary link is revoked.
 The bot must be an administrator in the chat for this to work and must have the appropriate admin rights.
 Returns the new invite link as <em>String</em> on success.</p><blockquote>
  <p>Note: Each administrator in a chat generates their own invite links.
 Bots can't use invite links generated by other administrators.
-If you want your bot to work with invite links, it will need to generate its own link using <a href="#exportchatinvitelink">exportChatInviteLink</a> — after this the link will become available to the bot via the <a href="#getchat">getChat</a> method.
-If your bot needs to generate a new invite link replacing its previous one, use <a href="#exportchatinvitelink">exportChatInviteLink</a> again.</p>
+If you want your bot to work with invite links, it will need to generate its own link using <a href="#exportchatinvitelink">exportChatInviteLink</a> or by calling the <a href="#getchat">getChat</a> method.
+If your bot needs to generate a new primary invite link replacing its previous one, use <a href="#exportchatinvitelink">exportChatInviteLink</a> again.</p>
 </blockquote>

     exportChatInviteLink(chat_id: IntegerOrString)

+<p>Use this method to create an additional invite link for a chat.
+The bot must be an administrator in the chat for this to work and must have the appropriate admin rights.
+The link can be revoked using the method <a href="#revokechatinvitelink">revokeChatInviteLink</a>.
+Returns the new invite link as <a href="#chatinvitelink">ChatInviteLink</a> object.</p>

+    createChatInviteLink(chat_id: IntegerOrString, expire_date: Integer, member_limit: Integer)

+<p>Use this method to edit a non-primary invite link created by the bot.
+The bot must be an administrator in the chat for this to work and must have the appropriate admin rights.
+Returns the edited invite link as a <a href="#chatinvitelink">ChatInviteLink</a> object.</p>

+    editChatInviteLink(chat_id: IntegerOrString, invite_link: String, expire_date: Integer, member_limit: Integer)

+<p>Use this method to revoke an invite link created by the bot.
+If the primary link is revoked, a new link is automatically generated.
+The bot must be an administrator in the chat for this to work and must have the appropriate admin rights.
+Returns the revoked invite link as <a href="#chatinvitelink">ChatInviteLink</a> object.</p>

+    revokeChatInviteLink(chat_id: IntegerOrString, invite_link: String)

 <p>Use this method to set a new profile photo for the chat.
 Photos can't be changed for private chats.
 The bot must be an administrator in the chat for this to work and must have the appropriate admin rights.
 Returns <em>True</em> on success.</p>